Ursulavallejo/Campus_Mondal_WebDeveloperCourse_21-22/Digital skapande_1/README.md

 * What do you portray with your work?

-* Vilka verktyg har du använt dig av och varför?
-  (Ex.
-Googles bildsök och GIMP)

-* Vad gestaltar du med ditt verk?
-  (Ex.
-Att Stefan Löfven byter karriärbana och att framtiden är oklar för honom.)

-Digitala spridningsvägar
+With the picture want to transmit that my son is a superhero for me.
+Select to use a homemade costume with regular things we have at home as is a daily home game and not posing for a scene.
+Taking a more natural context that anyone can see on his daily life   while kids are playing at home.
+On my daily life my son is my superhero.

 * How did the process of creating your production work?

 - first I used a camera to shoot a serie of photos as the original idea was to used them to create a gif.
 In total around 3 sets of 80 photos were shot for that purpose.
 - After the decision to maintain this main image still I overlook all the ones I had and select one to work on.
 - The image was imported to Photoshop where I:
 1. remove the background to have it transparent ( that way integrate better on the web page).
-2. Balance teh colors on the image.
+2. Balance the colors on the image.
-3. Ampliate the image to remove the white pixels on the contour of the image.
+3. Amplify the image to remove the white pixels on the contour of the image.
-4. Duplicate the image and delete all except the area that I would like to change the color to red.
+4. Duplicate the image and delete all content, except the area that I would like to change the color to red.
 5. Have the idea to add a mask but actually decided to keep the original as he used swim glasses .
 Usually kids plays to dress that way to play so decided to keep it as is their own way to express.
 6. After I draw some starts with a brush to try to make relation with the comic iconography of the superheros.
 For example the wonder woman.
 7. Export the images as png to keep the transparent background.